 Trying to find a fantastic, unspoiled place to visit is tougher than you might think.

-A flight over just about any part of the country by plane makes it clear that there are lots of beautiful, wild places.
-But the trick is finding one that you can reach — that is, just “spoiled” enough to provide you with a road, dock or landing strip to get in and out of the place.
+A flight over just about any part of this country by plane makes it clear that there are lots of beautiful, wild places.
+But the trick is finding one that you can reach — that is, just “spoiled” enough to provide you with a road, dock or landing strip to get into and out of the place.

-To formulate our short list of recommendations — based on ease of access to a destination, typical cost to get there and its natural diversity, uniqueness and beauty — we chose from the 203 natural wonders included in the United Nations Educational, Scientific and Cultural Organization (UNESCO) list of World Heritage Sites.
-Our top picks start with places in the United States and Canada and then turns to amazing destinations further afield:
+To formulate our short list of recommendations — based on ease of access to a destination, typical cost to get there and its natural diversity, uniqueness and beauty — we chose from the 227 natural wonders included in the United Nations Educational, Scientific and Cultural Organization (UNESCO) list of World Heritage Sites.

 Since 1893, when it was first designated a Forest Reserve, this vast and largely unspoiled canyon carved by the Colorado River has been preserved.